Bitcoin: a new currency.

-In his academic paper entitled "Bitcoin: A Peer-to-Peer Electronic Payment System", Satoshi described a new system of digital transactions that would not be centrally controlled by any company or government.
+In his academic paper entitled "Bitcoin: A Peer-to-Peer Electronic Cash System", Satoshi described a new system of digital transactions that would not be centrally controlled by any company or government.

 A system that does not require a trusted third party.

 Bitcoin retains its value because it is a scarce asset, much like gold.
 However, there will never be more than 21 million bitcoins, or 2.1 quadrillion satoshi.

 1 bitcoin = 100,000,000 satoshis (just like 1 euro = 100 cents).